mgsosna/mattsosna.com/_posts/ml/2023-11-25-Precision-recall.md

 <img src="{{  site.baseurl  }}/images/ml/precision_recall/feed.png" height="75%" width="75%">
 </center>

-The answer, in short, is that it is _really_ hard to fight spam at scale, and exponentially harder to do so without harming genuine advertisers and users.
+The answer, in short, is that it is _really_ hard to fight spam at scale, and exponentially harder to do so without harming genuine users and advertisers.
 In this post, we'll use **precision** and **recall** as a framework for the spam problem.
 We'll see that eradicating 100% of spam is impractical and actually undesirable, and that there is some "equilibrium" spam prevalence based on finance, regulations, and user sentiment.

 ## Our app
 Imagine you're launching a competitor to TikTok and Instagram.
 (Forget that they have [**1.1 billion**](https://www.demandsage.com/tiktok-user-statistics/) and [**2 billion**](https://www.statista.com/statistics/272014/global-social-networks-ranked-by-number-of-users/) monthly active users, respectively; you're feeling ambitious!)
 Your key differentiator in this tight market is that you guarantee users will have only the highest quality of videos: absolutely no "get rich quick" schemes, blatant reposts of existing content, URLs that infect your computer with malware, etc.